-Jacque Crockford, MS, CSCS, is an ACE Certified Personal Trainer and Exercise Physiology Content Manager at ACE.
-She has been a personal trainer and performance coach for over 14 years.
+Jacque Crockford, DHSc, is an ACE Certified Personal Trainer and Senior Product Manager at ACE.
+She has been a personal trainer and performance coach for 20 years.
 Jacque grew up in the fitness industry, participating in YMCA sports and teaching gymnastics and swimming from a young age.
 She was on Kansas State University’s women’s rowing team, and she currently competes in triathlons throughout the country.
-Jacque has been featured in several publications, including LA Times, New York Post, Health, USA Triathlon, SHAPE and Women’s Health.
+Jacque's role at ACE has evolved to content production and education creator and she has been featured in several publications as a spokesperson for ACE, including LA Times, New York Post, Health, USA Triathlon, SHAPE and Women’s Health.

 Resistance Training for Endurance Athletes